bengimblett/importazureservicetags/README.md

 ![App Architecture](Drawing.png)

-> ![Note] Different regions have different file versions.
+> [!Note] Different regions have different file versions.
 The code stores the file by container which is named by the region